Reading time: 8 minutes

 Despite being found out, this grandiose scheme wasn’t over.
 It lasted for an additional 15 years.
 He was extremely successful in France, where he even managed to climb the ranks of the French government.
 When the truth unraveled the scheme once more, MacGregor blamed his French partners and got off scot-free.

 Gregor MacGregor was responsible for an estimated 500 deaths resulting from his various cons and the Poyais Scheme.
 His charm and ability to fool hundreds of people allowed MacGregor to be as successful as he was.
-He is without a doubt, the greatest conman in history.
+He is without a doubt, the greatest and biggest conman in history.
 There truly is no moral to this story, except maybe, don’t believe everything you hear.